grantcopley/cbwire-datatable-example/readme.md

 * Use CommandBox to install dependencies `box install`
 * Start your CFML server `box server start --open`

-After the server completes startup, your browser show open automatically and the DataTable should be visible.
+After the server completes startup, your browser will open automatically and the DataTable should be visible.